 Paid and Volunteer Internship Opportunities

-Camp Odayin the only camp in the Midwest for children with heart disease.
-Provides a place for kids to be kids — regardless of ability level, scars, or scope of disease.
-Campers enjoy a week of summer camp full of water sports, horseback riding, arts & crafts, bonfires, and more.
+Camp Odayin, the only camp in the Midwest for children with heart disease, provides a place for kids to be kids — regardless of ability level, scars, or scope of disease.
+The camp strives to create an exceptional camping experience through water sports, horseback riding, arts and crafts, bonfires, and more.
 Check the link for information about volunteering.

-St. Olaf Center for Experiential Learning link to opportunities abroad for credit. http://www.stolaf.edu/services/cel/students/
+St. Olaf’s Piper Center for Vocation and Career has information about opportunities abroad for credit.

 The Minnesota School Social Workers Association offers a scholarship for an undergraduate or graduate student thinking about the profession of school social work.
-Visit www.msswa.org for more information on scholarship and student membership.
+Contact Jeri Nomeland with questions.
+Applications are available in the Social Work and Family Studies office.

 Loan Forgiveness Opportunity

-The College Cost Redution Act of 2007 provides loan forgiveness for first responders, law enforcement officers, firefighters, nurses, public defenders, prosecutors, early childhood educators, librarians and more.
-Read more about it here and here.
+The College Cost Reduction Act of 2007 provides loan forgiveness for first responders, law enforcement officers, firefighters, nurses, public defenders, prosecutors, early childhood educators, librarians, and more.
+Read more here and here.